 Kenneth M. Price, co-editor, first began publishing on Chesnutt in 1995 with "Charles Chesnutt, the Atlantic Monthly, and the Intersection of African-American Fiction and Elite Culture."
 Since then his scholarly efforts have mainly focused on Whitman studies and on issues in digital humanities—he is a founding co-director of the Center for Digital Research in the Humanities at University of Nebraska-Lincoln.
 He is also a past president of both the Association for Documentary Editing and the Society for Textual Scholarship.
 Price became a co-editor of the Chesnutt Archive in 2017.

-Bianca Swift, research assistant, has a degree in English with minors in French and African American Studies and is currently working towards her MA in poetry.
+Bianca Swift, assistant editor, has a BA in English with minors in French and African American Studies and an MA in English, with an emphasis in creative writing, specifically poetry.
 Bianca has performed in Spoken Word Poetry Competitions in Philadelphia, PA, Houston, TX, and Richmond, VA.
-Bianca is a Graduate Researcher on the Charles Chesnutt Archive and works for the Nebraska Writers Collective as a Teaching Artist, bringing poetry to middle schoolers and highschoolers across Lincoln.
+In addition to contributing to the Charles W. Chesnutt Archive, Bianca works for the Nebraska Writers Collective as a Teaching Artist, bringing poetry to middle schoolers and highschoolers across Lincoln.
 Bianca is a published author and when she is not working she is performing at venues around Lincoln and Omaha as a performance poet.

 Greg Tunink is a developer in the Center for Digital Research in the Humanities (CDRH) and community manager for the Open Online Newspaper Initiative (Open ONI).
 He has helped create and support open source research tools such as Annotonia and sites including The Willa Cather Archive, Nebraska Newspapers, The Journals of the Lewis and Clark Expedition, Nebraska Authors, and the Salmon Pueblo Archeological Research Collection.
 He has overseen numerous server migrations and streamlined server software deployment, configuration, and administration.
 Greg received his Bachelor's in Computer Science with minors in Mathematics and Business from the University of Nebraska-Lincoln (UNL) in 2009.